zachafif/measuretreeheight/README.md

 ```

-I add the last line because the result of normalization has an outlier (which is because we do not do any noise filter), therefore we try to filter the data with a limit no more than 40 meter above ground.
+The last line was added because the result of normalization has an outlier (which is because no noise filter were done), therefore the data will be filtered with a limit of no more than 40 meters above the ground.

-Next we do the Individual tree detection both using point cloud based processed and raster based processed.
-For point cloud based processed it is as simple as the following code,
+Next the Individual tree detection can be done both using point cloud based processes and raster based processes.
+For point cloud-based process, it is as simple as the following code,

 ```